 RTLB use the cluster's data collection system for recording case work and service outcomes.

-Cluster managers ensure that the data collection system gathers the specific data required by the Ministry and that it meets the necessary privacy and security standards, http://www.education.govt.nz/footer/legal-and-privacy/.
+Cluster managers ensure that the data collection system gathers the specific data required by the Ministry and that it meets the necessary privacy and security standards, as described in the New Zealand Privacy Act 2020.

-Cluster managers ensure that the required data detailed in RTLB cluster data and Ministry of Education data requirements is available for the Ministry to extract on the reporting dates specified in the document.
+Cluster managers ensure that the required data detailed in RTLB Cluster Data and Ministry of Education Data Requirements is available for the Ministry to extract on the reporting dates specified in the document.